 Studies show the more sugar we consume, the higher the risk of heart disease and diabetes.
 Those who got 17 percent to 21 percent of their calories from added sugar were 38 percent more likely to die from heart disease than those who only got 8 percent or less of their calories from added sugar.

 Additionally, sugary foods tend to have more calories.
-If too many calories are consumed each day, it can lead to obesity, which also raises risk for heart disease.
+If you consume too many calories each day, it can lead to obesity, which also raises risk for heart disease.

 Eating a well-rounded diet will provide you with enough sugar to push you through the day.
 An effective way to reduce the amount of sugar you’re consuming is to replace sugary drinks and candy with water or a flavored spritzer.